On Juneteenth, we must honor the unfinished work of abolition

 Free Them All action in New Hampshire.
 Maggie Fogarty/AFSC

 I often hear from men incarcerated in the Attica Correctional Facility, located in my home state of New York.
 Attica was the site of one of the largest prison uprisings in history.
-Fifty-two years ago, the men of Attica declared to the world, “We are men, we are not beast and will not be treated as such.”
-These words are a fitting indictment of America’s racism and America’s prison system – the living legacies of slavery.
-Many of the men I work with in Attica speak of the same fears and hopelessness that permeated the plantation fields of the antebellum south.
+Fifty-three years ago, the men of Attica declared to the world, “We are men, we are not beasts and will not be treated as such.”
+These words are a fitting indictment of America’s racism and America’s prison system—the living legacies of slavery.
+Many of the men I work with in Attica speak of the same fears and hopelessness that permeated the plantation fields of the antebellum South.

 On this Juneteenth, I join those calling on all of us to take up the unfinished struggle of the original abolitionists.
 The dangers of simply reforming the policies of the present are too great.
 It is time to unequivocally abandon the idea that putting human beings in cages or in bondage can somehow serve society.